screetsec/TheFatRat/README.md

 * Easy to Use just input your number

-##  :heavy_exclamation_mark: Requirements

-- A linux operating system.
-We recommend Kali Linux 2 or Kali 2016.1 rolling Cyborg / Parrot / Dracos / BackTrack / Backbox / Devuan and another operating system ( linux )
+## A linux operating system.
+We recommend :
+- Kali Linux 2 or Kali 2016.1 rolling
+- Cyborg
+- Parrot
+- BackTrack
+- Backbox